Floating is letting go of all of your senses…resting your body; exploring your mind and soul.

 Yes!
 Please bring waterproof earphones and protection for your iPhone, and play the music or meditation at a low level so you can still hear the music that signals the end of your float.
 We don’t take responsibility for water or salt damage to your earbuds or iPhone, so please be careful and let us know how it goes so we can advise future floaters with the best knowledge available!

 Absolutely!
-Please check first with your midwife or obstetrician, but pregnant women in all trimesters enjoy the relaxation and physical relief of weightlessness found while floating.
-In the womb-like chamber of the float tank, mothers can feel an extra degree of closeness to their babies.
-We have heard rave reviews from pregnant women, and hope to provide this wonderful experience to more in the future.
-Stay tuned for our float babies program. 🙂
+Please check first with your midwife or obstetrician, but pregnant people in all trimesters enjoy the relaxation and physical relief of weightlessness found while floating.
+In the womb-like chamber of the float tank, parents can feel an extra degree of closeness to their babies.
+We have heard rave reviews about floating while pregnant.

 Our vision is for The Float Shoppe and The Float Shoppe Community Space and Yoga Collective to be comprehensive and well-rounded spaces offering an effective variety of alternative treatments and therapies.
 At the Float Shoppe, we offer yoga, massage therapy, acupuncture/Traditional Chinese Medicine, and counseling, in addition to floatation therapy.
 The Float Shoppe Community Space and Yoga Collective offers yoga, Qi Gong, workshops, and several spaces for use by holistic wellness professionals.
 Please contact us if you are a therapeutic yoga teacher, massage therapist, TCM practitioner, or other practitioner of the healing arts who is interested in joining us at either location.